AldiTam/alditam/README.md

 # Hi, I'm Aldi 👋
-I am a Cloud, AI, DevOps, Data engineering enthusiast focusing on the AWS ecosystem.
-I enjoy building, automating, and managing cloud infrastructure.
+Bioinformatician and Data Scientist passionate about leveraging computational methods to unlock insights from biological data.
+I specialize in building robust data pipelines, automating complex workflows, and applying machine learning to process and analyze biological information.

-I'm currently looking for a full-time position where I can leverage my skills in cloud computing and DevOps to contribute to a challenging and rewarding environment.
+Currently seeking a challenging full-time position where I can contribute my skills to a forward-thinking team.
+Let's connect and build something impactful.

 ---
 ## 🚀 My Projects